antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Documentation **SHOULD** clarify any extreme values or lists of acceptable values, these **SHOULD NOT** be defined within examples.

 Examples **SHOULD** be runnable with a minimum of effort, ideally from the browser or the command line.
-Provision for features such as authentication/authorisation should be made, such as:
+Provision for features such as authentication/authorisation **SHOULD** be made, such as:

 * Use public methods (where available)
 * Use test credentials which may return fake data but sufficiently similar to read data to be useful for testing, e.g. give fake but realistic ship positions.